javi-hv/evolutionary-algorithm-toolkit/README.md

 You don’t need to follow the following sections for the task.
 Only if you would like to learn how to connect my repository (javi-hv) with your repository (e.g., fabian-repository), you can follow the following section:

-Firstly you can review the direction or url of origin
+Firstly, you can review the direction or URL of origin.

     git remote -v

-Now you can update the new remote direction, type and replace <new_url> with your ssh difrection of forked repository in your repositories section (No copy the original repository in javi-hv profile ):
+Now you can update the new remote direction.
+Type and replace <new_url> with your SSH direction of the forked repository in your repository's section (Do not copy the original repository from the javi-hv profile).):

-    git remote add upstream <new_url> # upstream can be any other words  but I recommend you upstream! git pull upstream main
+    git remote add upstream <new_url> # upstream can be any other words, but I recommend you upstream! git pull upstream main

-now we can do changes and then
+Now you can make changes, and then...

     git push origin main